David Dalton (violist): Teaching and academic career

 Upon his return, Dalton was hired at Southwestern College in Winfield, Kansas as a string instructor and conductor of the college orchestra.
 After a year at Southwestern he was invited to join the faculty at Brigham Young University in the fall of 1963.
-He spent three years at Brigham Young University teaching viola and violin and was also instrumental in developing the university’s chamber music program.
-In 1967 Dalton took a three-year leave of absence from BYU to complete a doctoral degree in viola performance at Indiana University (IU).
+He spent three years at Brigham Young University teaching viola and violin and was also instrumental in developing the university's chamber music program.
+In 1967 Dalton took a three-year leave of absence from Brigham Young University to complete a doctoral degree in viola performance at Indiana University School of Music.
 Dalton attended IU for three years, studying under his former mentor from Eastman—William Primrose.
 He wrote his dissertation on viola repertoire in 1970, including an interview with William Primrose and Tibor Serly, and the latter's involvement in preparing Bartók's manuscript for his viola concerto.
 The interviews were published in Music and Letters in 1976.
 After he received his doctorate in 1970, he returned to Brigham Young University.
 While teaching there, he helped form a faculty quartet called the Deseret String Quartet.

 Dalton was the first editor of the Journal of the American Viola Society.
-He was president of the American Viola Society from 1986-1990 and president of the International Viola Society 1999-2001.
+He was president of the American Viola Society from 1986 to 1990 and president of the International Viola Society 1999–2001.

 Dalton was extensively involved in both chamber and orchestral groups throughout his career.
-He was a long-time member of the Deseret String Quartet beginning in 1970, served as the director of the Young Chamber Players of Utah (1985-2001), and directed the music for several BYU opera productions including Falstaff, La Bohème, and Jenůfa.
+He was a long-time member of the Deseret String Quartet beginning in 1970, served as the director of the Young Chamber Players of Utah (1985-2001), and directed the music for several Brigham Young University opera productions including Falstaff, La Bohème, and Jenůfa.
 Dalton directed and participated in various orchestras.
-He was the principal violist for the Mobile Symphony in 1966, and conducted the Salt Lake Symphony from 1981-1994.
+He was the principal violist for the Mobile Symphony in 1966, and conducted the Salt Lake Symphony from 1981 to 1994.